top of page

 My Professional Background

-I am a social scientist and professor at the John Glenn College of Public Affairs, where I research and teach public and nonprofit management.
+I am a social scientist and associate professor at the John Glenn College of Public Affairs, where I research and teach public and nonprofit management.
 I received my PhD and MPA from the Department of Public Administration and Policy at the University of Georgia (UGA) and a BA in History from Oberlin College.

 Before pursuing an academic career, I served as the Director of Programs at Mosaic Youth Theatre of Detroit.
 Mosaic is an internationally acclaimed youth development nonprofit that has performed with artists such as Maya Angelou, Aretha Franklin, and Sweet Honey in the Rock.